moiwalinux/moiwalinux.github.io/index.md

 Moiwa Linux is a distribution for desktop based on [Alpine Linux](https://alpinelinux.org/).

-## Why?
+## Why based on Alpine?

-* Powerful resources from Alpine Linux
+* Powerful package resources
 * Simple and minimal system(based on musl libc and busybox)
 * systemd-Free(it uses OpenRC for service manager)
-* Useful to learn PC Linux system
 * ...and just for my hobby;)